 I am a disabled veteran and retired from the military, maybe that may not matter, but I have all my deposits at the beginning of the month going to FSNB.
 With saying that, I pay my bills on time and all of them at the beginning of the month, so I have a lot of transactions coming from account.
 I have been with FSNB for eight years, never a problem until I started paying my bills online.
 I understand about fraud protection, but the main problem here is proper notification, but if you are on vacation and don't like caring cash and then out of the blue your debit visa card is denied because this organization did not take the time to give you a courtesy call about your transactions, and that we are about to lock your account if you did not authorized these transaction, nothing of the such by this bank.
 They cause my payments to be late, even though I had the funds.
 I call this BAD business.
 This has happen to me 4 months in a row, I am tired of this, I will be closing my account with this so call bank this month.

-The Texas Ratio for The Fort Sill National Bank experienced no significant changes from 1.83% as of December 31, 2012 to 1.80% as of December 31, 2013, resulting in a positive change of 1.82%.This indicates that the balance sheet and financial strength for The Fort Sill National Bank has had no significant changes in recent periods.
+The Texas Ratio for The Fort Sill National Bank experienced no significant changes from 1.59% as of March 31, 2013 to 1.45% as of March 31, 2014, resulting in a positive change of 8.73%.This indicates that the balance sheet and financial strength for The Fort Sill National Bank has had no significant changes in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 The Fort Sill National Bank has $395.99 million in assets with $46.03 million in equity, resulting in a capitalization level of 11.62%, which is excellent.

 |FDIC Certificate #||16416|

 |Equity Capital||$42.66 million|